In this post I’m sharing helpful design rules on how to arrange furniture in a small living room.

 You are probably reading this article because you have one of the following home styles:

 - a small living room in a bungalow

 - Victorian homes where the rooms are small

 - perhaps you have an open concept home but the living room area is small!

 I’ve seen this so many times in my design clients homes – they buy a new open concept home or build one…. and then realize the living room area is actually quite small!

 An open concept home’s living room can actually be much smaller than a separate living room space.

-Open concept living rooms have less wall space and lots of pathways, so the amount of space for the furniture can actually really be quite tiny.
+Open concept living rooms have less wall space and lots of pathways, so the amount of space for the furniture can actually really be quite tiny with open floor plans.

 If any of these situations applies to you, then you need small space furniture arrangement ideas to create a gorgeous living room that fits the room’s footprint!